NEC Article 680: Swimming Pool Electrical

 680.23 Underwater Lighting

-Underwater luminaires must be listed for the purpose and installed in forming shells.
-The junction box for underwater lights must be at least 8 inches above the water level and at least 4 feet from the pool edge.
-Low-voltage (12V) systems reduce shock risk but still require GFCI.
+Underwater luminaires must be listed for the specific purpose and installed in approved forming shells embedded in the pool wall per 680.23(B).
+The junction box for underwater lights must be located at least 4 inches above the pool water level (8 inches above if the box does not have a threaded conduit entry), at least 4 feet from the inside wall of the pool, and accessible without entering or disturbing the pool finish per 680.24.

 680.8 Overhead Conductor Clearances